sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 Random Forest Regression was the best performing model, producing the lowest error and highest R² score.
 Polynomial Regression provided a decent baseline but was less suited to the task than Random Forest.
 The Neural Network performed badly and likely requires scaling or tuning to be able to carry out the task effectively.

-The Richmond Park predicted maps show that the Random Forest model successfully reproduced the main spatial pattern of vegetation greenness within the training area.
+The Richmond Park predicted maps show that the Random Forest model successfully reproduced the main pattern of vegetation greenness within the training area.
 The Epping Forest external test showed that the trained model could then be applied to an independent landscape.

 Residual maps show where prediction errors were larger, especially around land-cover boundaries due to mixed pixels.
 Feature importance analysis showed that B2 Blue and B7 Red-edge 3 contributed most strongly to the Random Forest predictions.